The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 Every in-flight request waits.
 Every timer drifts.
 Everything freezes.

-This incident rewired how I review Node.js code — mine and everyone else's.
-Here's what I look for now:
+This incident rewired how I review Node.js code.
+Here's what I look for now.

-worker_threadsor a dedicated process. - Cache aggressively at the application layer.
+• Cache aggressively at the application layer.
 Reading config on every request is never the right answer.
-Load once, cache with TTL, refresh in background.
+Load once, cache with TTL, refresh in the background.

-The junior engineer who spotted it got a public shoutout in our team retrospective.
-The lesson wasn't lost on anyone — sometimes the most dangerous assumptions are made by the most experienced people in the room.
-Expertise can breed blind spots.
-Fresh eyes matter.
+The engineer who spotted it got a shoutout in our retrospective.
+The lesson wasn't lost on anyone, including me.
+Fresh eyes matter, and the most dangerous assumptions tend to come from the people who have "been doing this for years."

 // Disallow synchronous fs methods in non-script contexts